Manage Backup and Restore

 Backup-Service scheduling options are provided per task, on the Create plan dialog; which is provided as part of the sequence for repository-definition, after the administrator has left-clicked on the ADD REPOSITORY tab, at the upper right of the Repositories view of the Backup screen.
 See Schedule Backups, for details.

-The schedule-definition panel provided for each task appears by default as follows:
+The task-definition panel provided for each task appears by default as follows:

 The default, Weekly Calendar option refers to use of the two, interactive, days-of-the-week selectors that appear under Full Backups and Normal Backups (a normal backup being an incremental backup).
 The day-by-day frequency of each kind of backup can thus be determined by left-clicking on the appropriate days.
 For example, the following selection would indicate that a full backup should occur on Saturday, every week; and an incremental build should occur every week on each of the following days: Monday, Wednesday, and Friday.